NOAA-EMC/obsproc/README.md

 ls
 ```

+build.sh default to building for WCOSS2, but it also supports Hera and Orion by setting `INSTALL_TARGET=hera/orion/wcoss2`

 You may do the following instructions from develop or any feature branch.

 You will see a `build.sh` script.
 You will run this to build and install the obsproc code in your local clone space: